Step 1: Register an address in Germany

-- Fill out the form on the Sorted website and let them submit for you.
+- Fill out the form on the Sorted website and let them submit it for you.
 This is the easiest and fastest way to sign up and is included in their free plan.
-The form is all in English language.
+The form is all in the English language.

 Please note that sending the printed form to the tax office is not accepted anymore.

 These are the most common German taxes: